CesiumGS/3d-tiles/README.md

 Yes.
 There will always be a need to know metadata about the tileset and about tiles that are not yet loaded, e.g., so only visible tiles can be requested.
 However, when scaling to millions of tiles, a single tileset file with metadata for the entire tree would be prohibitively large.

-3D Tiles already supports trees of trees. `content.url` can point to another tileset `.json` file, which enables conversion tools to chunk up a tileset into any number of `.json` files that reference each other.
+3D Tiles already supports trees of trees. `content.url` can point to another tileset JSON file, which enables conversion tools to chunk up a tileset into any number of JSON files that reference each other.

 There's a few other ways we may solve this:
 * Moving subtree metadata to the tile payload instead of the tileset file.
 Each tile would have a header with, for example, the bounding volumes of each child, and perhaps grandchildren, and so on.